 By 2012, Malaysia's economy was growing steadily with \$59 billion invested in ETP industries and over 400,000 newly created jobs.
-As of 2021, Malaysia had a thriving multi-sector economy that was the world's 31st and Southeast Asia's 5th largest behind Thailand, Indonesia, Vietnam, and the Philippines.
+As of 2023, Malaysia had a thriving multi-sector economy that was the world's 36st and Southeast Asia's 5th largest behind Indonesia, Thailand, Sinag-pore, and Vietnam.
 Notably, Malaysia is Southeast Asia's 2nd largest petroleum and largest natural gas producer, and the world's 5th largest exporter of liquefied natural gas (see p.
 2 of Technology and Material).
-Malaysia's national 8.4% poverty rate is high compared to Thailand's rate of 6.8% but low compared to Indonesia's 9.8%.
+Malaysia's national 6.2% poverty rate is high compared to Thailand's rate of 5.4% but low compared to Indonesia's 9.4%.